apache/incubator-kie-kogito-examples/serverless-workflow-greeting-springboot/README.md

 The workflow starts with a SWICH state, which is like a gateway.
 The switch state decides which language to greet the person in based on the workflow input "language" parameter.
 Depending on the language the workflow then injects the language-based greeting via RELAY states.
-Relay states are just "pass" states which do no execute any functions and only have the ability to inject data into the workflow.
+Relay states are just "pass" states which do not execute any functions and only have the ability to inject data into the workflow.
 The inject states then transition to the OPERATION state which call a "sysout" function passing it input parameter containing the greeting and the name of the person to greet: "$.greeting $.name".